wp-plugins/grid-gallery-with-custom-links/readme.txt

 With the Grid Gallery, you can easily add elegant navigation option to any theme.

-* Grid Gallery is completely customizable.
+* Grid Gallery can be customized.
 * It's compatible with all browsers and mobile devices.
 * You can insert the gallery shortcode into any page or post you want.
 * You can add custom links and captions to each of the images.